AnyChart/docs.anychart.com/Working_with_Data/Supported_Data_Formats.md

 =================

 ###Introduction
 AnyChart supports four ways to set data to your charts.
-All of them has some pros and cons, and you can choose which to use depending on the task you have at hand.
+All of them have some pros and cons, and you can choose which to use depending on the task you have at hand.
 These ways are:
 * JavaScript API
 * XML
 * JSON